CHT2520/using-javascript/README.md

 }
 ```
 Every time an event happens e.g. the user clicks on an element.
 An `event` object is generated that can tell us information about the event e.g. the type of event and the element that was clicked (the `target` property).
-- This example uses the `target` property to get hold of the hyperlink that generated the event
+- This example uses the `target` property to get hold of the hyperlink that generated the event.
 - `innerHTML` is used to look inside this element for the content of the element.
 This gives us the name of the decade that was selected.
-- An `if` statement uses this value to call further functions `updateFilmsHeading()` and `updateFilmList()`
+- An `if` statement uses this value to call further functions `updateFilmsHeading()` and `updateFilmList()`.

 `updateFilmsHeading()` simply gets hold of the _H1_ element from the page and changes its content to show which decade has been selected.